KakiasAcademicAlcove/DistributedCloudComputing/01-intro-to-distributed-computing/README.md

-# Introduction to Distributed Systems and Distributed Cloud Computing
+# Lecture 1: Introduction to Distributed Systems and Distributed Cloud Computing

 In this lecture, we will be introducing Distributed Computing  Systems, considering their characteristics, properties and models.